pliantmeerkat/CV/README.md

 | [Serial-Jam:  (2016/2017)](https://github.com/pliantmeerkat/Music-Gerenaration-Algorithms/tree/master/JS%20Serialism) | A [serialism](https://en.wikipedia.org/wiki/Serialism) compositional program, the *.js* version can be run within **Max 7** to dynamically compose and play serialist compositions.                              |  Java, Js/ max7    | None            |

 #### Achievements
+  - Learning to program on my own initiative alongside my studdies, leading to the creation of my first full application [Gen-App](https://github.com/pliantmeerkat/GenApp) in 2016.

-  - Several musical portfolios using the above musical programs.
+  - Several musical portfolios using the above musical programs (Gen-App, Serial-Jam, Psa).
-  - A clear improvement from each program to the next.
+  - A clear improvement from each program to the next, simply looking at the code in all my post 2018 programs in comparison to my current work can confirm this.
-  - Determination to solve complex problems, and overcome seemingly insurmountable errors.
+  - Determination to solve complex problems, and overcome seemingly insurmountable errors, including learning and implementing c++ dependancy injection in two days while working on JcBank
-  - Usage of new and improved techniques across each program.
+  - Usage of new and improved techniques across each program, especially prominent after my introduction to TDD.
-  - Tackling problems head on and on my own initiative.
+  - Tackling problems head on and on my own initiative, deciding to write a desktop c++ application from scratch for my final university project probably wasnt the best way to excell in my degree, but i did it anyway.
   - Willingness to learn and commitment to improvement.
   - Receptiveness to feedback, many files/ applications are written poorly yet I still share them in order to find new ways to improve.
   - Successful usage of the TDD cycle across several different languages/ frameworks, including writing [my own testing framework](https://github.com/pliantmeerkat/TestJack).